awsdocs/amazon-athena-user-guide/doc_source/encryption.md

 + Client\-side encryption using a client\-side managed key\.
 + Asymmetric keys\.

-To compare Amazon S3 encryption options, see [Protecting Data Using Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.
+To compare Amazon S3 encryption options, see [Protecting Data Using Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingEncryption.html) in the *Amazon Simple Storage Service User Guide*\.

 ### Tools for Client\-Side Encryption<a name="encryption-client-side-tools"></a>